 The 'Birke' withdrawal that these measures would protect was effected on a step-by-step basis from 3 September in the form of the withdrawal of the front line first to the Sohjana position, and then from 15 September to the Kuusamo position.

-It was in fact as early as November 1941 that Finland had lost its enthusiasm for any continued prosecution of the war after its forces had recaptured those areas of the country lost to the USSR in the 'Talvisota' of 1939/40, and further grist was added to the mill of growing Finnish disaffection with the war effort during the following month by the failure of the German 'Taifun' (i) offensive against Moscow and the US entry into the war on the Allied side.
+It was from a time as early as November 1941 that Finland had lost its enthusiasm for any continued prosecution of the war after its forces had recaptured those areas of the country lost to the USSR in the 'Talvisota' winter war of 1939/40, and further grist was added to the mill of growing Finnish disaffection with the war effort during the following month by the failure of the German 'Taifun' (i) offensive against Moscow and the US entry into the war on the Allied side.
 Thus the Finnish government, headed by Suomen marsalkka Carl Gustaf Emil Mannerheim, rapidly reached the conclusion that the USSR would probably not be defeated in the immediate future.
 Even so, the Finns disregarded a Soviet peace feeler received through the Swedish foreign ministry at the end of 1941, and during 1942 came under renewed pressure from each side: Germany wanted Finland to undertake another operation to cut the railway extending south from Murmansk into Russia, while exactly the opposite was urged by the USA, with which Finland was not at war.